-Remote Notification provides the UPS with the capability to use a standard off-the-shelf PC modem as a telephone interface.
+Remote Notification provides the UPS with the capability to utilize a standard off-the-shelf PC modem as a telephone interface.
 The features provided by this option are as follows:

-- ▶ Call a remote terminal or pager based on programmable events and alarms. - ▶ Four separate, programmable notification groups (phone numbers). - ▶ Automatic answering (user-configurable) for access to the Terminal mode of the UPS. - ▶ Remote and local ability to clear Call Out alarms and events. - ▶ Error detection and correction for misconfigured and disconnected modems.
+- ▶ Call out to a remote terminal or pager based on programmable events and alarms. - ▶ Two separate, programmable notification groups (phone numbers). - ▶ Programmable number of redial attempts. - Programmable time delay between call out attempts. - ▶ Automatic answering (user-configurable) for access to the Terminal mode of the UPS. - ▶ Remote and local ability to clear Call Out alarms and events. - ▶ Error detection and correction for misconfigured and disconnected modems. - ▶ Uses standard modems and cables available at your local computer supply center.